top of page

 Workshop facilitation

 Led ideation sessions with key stakeholders to collaboratively identify and prioritize features for testing.
-Utilized an impact vs. effort matrix to ensure that the most valuable features were included in the testing phase.
+Utilised an impact vs. effort matrix to ensure that the most valuable features were included in the testing phase.

 Developing Concept Lo-Fi Prototypes